jdugoudr/n-puzzle/README.md

 (tiles 4, 5, 7 are misplaced)

-### Manathan distance
+### Manhattan distance

 This algorithm does the addition of the moves from all misplaced tiles to their goal place, without taking into account the tiles on their way.

-The given gird :
+The given grid :
 ```
 1 2 3
 4 5
 6 7 8
 ```

-Has a cost of 1 to reach the final state :
+has a cost of 1 to reach the final state :
 ```
 1 2 3
 4   5